-Individual make-up exams are administered by appointment between 8:30 a.m.-5:15 p.m.
+Individual make-up exams are administered by appointment between 8:30 a.m. and 5:15 p.m.
 Monday through Friday.
-In order for a student to take the make-up exam through the Testing Office, an instructor must submit Instructions for Georgia State University Counseling and Testing Center Proctored Test form and a printed copy of the exam to the Testing Office located in the Testing and Counseling Center 75 Piedmont Ave., Suite 200A (tests should not be sent via fax or email).
-The Instruction form and exam need to be submitted no later than 24 hours prior to the scheduled exam administration.
+In order for a student to take the make-up exam through the Counseling and Testing Center, an instructor must submit Instructions for Georgia State University Counseling and Testing Center Proctored Test form and a printed copy of the exam to our office located at 75 Piedmont Ave., Suite 200A (tests should not be sent via fax or email).
+The instruction form and exam need to be submitted no later than 24 hours prior to the scheduled exam administration.
 Students being referred for make-up testing should contact Frances Wood at 404-413-1738 for scheduling an appointment.

 Below are suggestions and instructions to faculty which are important for guaranteeing that this procedure operates smoothly and effectively:

 - Inform students that photo ID is required for taking exams in the Counseling and Testing Center.

 - Inform students of guidelines as indicated on the Instruction Sheet.
 This includes:

 - Choose testing dates carefully.
 The Counseling and Testing Center will strictly adhere to your time frame.
 Always try to offer a range of selected dates rather than a specific test date; appointments are subject to availability of testing staff and space within the Testing Office.